The body uses iron to make red blood cells, which carry oxygen throughout the body.

 Demographic data related to race

-However, because diet and socioeconomic factors play a role in the prevalence of iron deficiency, it is most often seen in people of diverse racial backgrounds living in the poorest areas of the world.
+However, because diet and socioeconomic factors play a role in the prevalence of iron deficiency, it is most often seen in people of diverse racial backgrounds living in the world’s poorest areas.

 Prognosis of iron deficiency anemia